Skip to main content

 How to File

-There are three ways to file the Texas Franchise Tax Report:
+There are two ways to file the Texas Franchise Tax Report:

 • EZ Computation